openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 ## ValueType

-Defines the types of the value in a KV pair.
+Enumerates the types of values in KV pairs.

-It can be used only by internal applications.
+These value types can be used only by internal applications.

 | Name| Default Value| Description|
 | -----  | ------   | ----------------------- |